Beech and Willow Rise, Kirkby

 What help can I get with moving my belongings?

-You will need to remove your belongings from the property and you may need to hire a van or instruct a removal firm to assist with this or ask friends and family to help you.
+You may need to hire a van or instruct a removal firm to assist with this or ask friends and family to help you.

 You may be able to receive help with removal costs, but you must be in receipt of Housing Benefit or Universal Credit which includes the housing element.
 You will need to make a claim for a Discretionary Housing Payment, visit the Knowsley website - Discretionary housing payments.